Updated: November 1, 2019

 "Keep in mind that property taxes don't grow with enrollment," she says.
 "It makes it a little bit harder to support new growth."

-In 2020, CPS has plans to expand Gamble Montessori High School in Westwood, which is moving into the former site of Mercy High School.
-Is is also set to open the Clifton Area Neighborhood School and Gamble Montessori Elementary School.
+In August, CPS expanded Gamble Montessori High School in Westwood, which is moved into the former site of Mercy High School.
+It also opened the Clifton Area Neighborhood School and Gamble Montessori Elementary School.